This website is best viewed in a browser that supports web standards.

 If you are a foster child or a ward of the state, you are "automatically" eligible for UBMS and do not have to submit family income tax information.
 However, UBMS will need to have the name and contact information of the legal guardian.
 In addition, the legal guardian must be the one to sign the application form, all of the permission forms and all statements certifying that the information submitted to UBMS is correct and accurate.
 In some cases, the legal guardian must give permission for the student to travel out of state either to attend UBMS or to go on the field trips.

-As indicated on the UBMS website, participants attend various math and science, Foreign Language, Literature classes and Counseling during the daytime, Monday through Friday.
+As indicated on the UBMS website, participants attend various math, science, and technology classes, Foreign Language, Literature classes and Counseling during the daytime, Monday through Friday.
 In the evenings, we have group recreation, College Readiness, and study hours.
 On the weekends, we have trips to various places that support the curriculum and are also entertaining.
 There is also some time for attending church and for relaxing or for doing laundry.
 The schedule keeps participants busy, but they always find time to have fun and learn about each other.

 UBMS does not assign grades for the work done during the summer.
 Students are exposed to a variety of topics and usually find it fun and exciting to learn just for the sake of learning.
 UBMS does give pre-tests and post-tests, but these are to show growth during the summer session, not to assign grades.